nealhallyoung/vimreg/README.md

 - **vimreg** uses a `.clip` file to simulate clipboard functionality.
 - **tapi_reg.vim** synchronizes the `.clip` file and the Vim `"` registers each time Vim is started, and writes the contents to the `.clip` file when `"` change.
 - **vimreg.sh** provides operations for interacting with the `.clip` file, while the **vimreg** process manages Vim's registers.
+- client can set or get server clipboard by ssh.

 # Install